Track mileage automatically

 • Its CO₂ emissions

-Beyond BIK, organisations also use mileage records to:
+Beyond BiK, organisations use mileage records to:

-• Allocate costs to clients, projects, or departments
+• Allocate costs to clients or departments

 The risks of poor recordkeeping

-Increased audit exposure in mileage reimbursement
+Increased audit exposure

-This risk is especially high when your mileage records look like estimates (rounded up numbers), logs are repetitive (could be seen as faked), and the split between business and personal is vague.
+When mileage claims cannot be adequately supported, HMRC may decide that reimbursements do not qualify for tax relief.
+This risk is especially high when records look like estimates (rounded numbers), logs appear repetitive, or the split between business and personal use is vague.

 Consequences can include: